iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Based on the two requirements above we split the tax and transfer system into a set of small functions.
 Each function calculates one clearly defined variable and returns it as a :class:`pandas.Series`.
-All input variables are either the output of another function or an input variable that the user provided (e.g. `bruttolohn_m`)
+All input variables of a function are either the output of another function, an input variable that the user provided (e.g. `bruttolohn_m`), or a parameter of the tax and transfer system.

-GETTSIM is able to calculate all requested variables by starting with the input variables and calling the functions in the right order.
-This is accomblished via a directed acyclic graph (DAG).
+GETTSIM is able to calculate the variables a researcher is interested in by starting with the input variables and calling the required functions in the right order.
+This is accomblished via a directed acyclic graph (DAG) (see below).

 Splitting complex calculations into smaller pieces has a lot of the usual advantages of why we use functions in the first place: readability, simplicity, lower maintenance